nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 to display all events saved in the application.
 This feature will definitely save your brain space wasted on memorising them.

 Format: `print events`

+Example:

+`print events`

+This prints all events stored in the application.

 ![printEvents](images/printEvents_command.png)